wangxj03/wangxj03.github.io/content/posts/2024-11-17-tool-calling/index.md

 ### 2. Allow More Thinking Time

-The discussion about the inference scaling law has gain a lot of traction, as highlighted in both Jim Fan's influential [tweet](https://x.com/DrJimFan/status/1834279865933332752) and Sequoia capital's blog post [Generative AI’s Act o1](https://www.sequoiacap.com/article/generative-ais-act-o1/).
+The discussion about the inference scaling law has gained significant traction, as highlighted in both Jim Fan's influential [tweet](https://x.com/DrJimFan/status/1834279865933332752) and Sequoia capital's blog post [Generative AI’s Act o1](https://www.sequoiacap.com/article/generative-ais-act-o1/).
 The law suggests that the performance of a model improves with more computing time spent on inference.

 We can leverage this insight by adding an explicit reasoning step before tool calling.
-For our monthly top posts query, this Langfuse [trace](https://us.cloud.langfuse.com/project/cm27ro2si00cd8mi56o0af4bq/traces/69bd6cfc-c8b6-4960-a3ef-08d6f4b06a73) captures a case where the tasks was broken into 3 logical steps:
+For our monthly top posts query, this Langfuse [trace](https://us.cloud.langfuse.com/project/cm27ro2si00cd8mi56o0af4bq/traces/69bd6cfc-c8b6-4960-a3ef-08d6f4b06a73) captures a case where the tasks was broken into three logical steps:

 1. **Extract the year and month** from the `timestamp` to group the data on a monthly basis.
 2. **Rank the posts** within each month based on the number of comments to identify the most commented one.